dharmafly/tasket/README.md

 1. If a task has been claimed but not done within `settings.CLAIMED_TIME_LIMIT` (default 24 hours) then the task state is reverted to 'new'
 2. If a task has been done but not verified then it is automatically verified after `settings.DONE_TIME_LIMIT` (default 24 hours)

 To run this command at 10 minutes pass every hour, add the following to your crontab:

 > 10 * * * * python [path/to/]web/manage.py task_states

 NOTE: If you are using virtualenv, make sure you activate it before running the command.

+# Admin users

+There are two types of admins:

+1. 'task admins' – users that can perform various admin operations using the front end (such as editing any task and hub).
+2. 'super users' – users that can log in to the django backend and edit other users (to make them a 'task admin', for example).

+Only 'super users' can login to the django admin.
+A super user should have been created  when the site was installed.
+If no super user exists, running the following will create a one:

+> python manage.py createsuperuser

+To login to django as a superuser, go to `/admin/` in a browser.

+## Making a normal user in to a task admin

+After logging in to django, go to `/admin/tasks/profile/` and click on the user you want to edit.

+Click the `Admin` checkbox and save the user.

+## Making a normal user a super user

+Log in to django and go to `/admin/auth/user/`.
+Click on the user you want to edit and check both the 'super user' and 'staff' check boxes.
+Save the user.